Vietnam.vn - Nền tảng quảng bá Việt Nam

 Carlos Casanova, chief economist for Asia at Swiss bank UBP, said the strengthening of the US dollar, and the depreciation of the yen and many other currencies when the Bank of Japan ended negative interest rates, had put pressure on the yuan.

-The People's Bank of China (PBOC) set its reference rate at 7.1 yuan per dollar this morning, weaker than yesterday.
-The currency has been trading within a 2% range.
-Investors say the PBOC has been setting the yuan's value stronger than market expectations for months.
+This morning, the People's Bank of China (PBOC) set the reference rate at 7.1 CNY per USD, weaker than yesterday.
+The currency fluctuated within a 2% band.
+Investors said that for many months, the PBOC has been setting the yuan's value stronger than market expectations.

 Investors said the yuan weakened on rising easing expectations, after a PBOC official signaled on March 21 that there was still room to cut the reserve requirement ratio (RRR).
 Ju Wang, a foreign exchange strategist at BNP Paribas, said the PBOC’s comments on easing could send the Chinese currency to 7.3 yuan per dollar.